unpunnyfuns/codemods/src/nb/mappings/README.md

 These are typically dropped or transformed:

-- `variant` → may map to Aurora variant
+- `variant` → may map to Nordlys variant
-- `size` → may map to Aurora size
+- `size` → may map to Nordlys size
 - `isDisabled` → often becomes `disabled` (TRANSFORM_PROPS)

 ---